perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST AY2021-2022 Semester 1.md

 Tommy has encountered one issue: he is able to surf on the Internet using the Windows 10 client but he cannot let the Windows 10 join the domain `test.org`

 **i.
 What is the most probable cause of this issue?
-(3 marks)** **ii.
+(3 marks)**
+- It is most likely the DHCP service in the virtual machine **ii.
 Briefly describe one possible solution with the step-by-step instructions to rectify this issue.
 (5 marks)**

 **(b) List two action items that are related to the commitment of Microsoft towards quality.
 (6 marks)**